swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 }
 ```

-For Swift, `unsafe` would be a statement that can also be used as an expression when its body is an expression, much like `if` or `switch` expressions following [SE-0380](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0380-if-switch-expressions.md).
+For Swift, an `unsafe` block would be a statement that can also be used as an expression when its body is an expression, much like `if` or `switch` expressions following [SE-0380](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0380-if-switch-expressions.md).

+`unsafe` blocks have some advantages over the proposed `@safe(unchecked)` attribute, including:

+* They can be limited to smaller amounts of code than a whole function, which can make auditing for the unsafe parts of a function easier.
+* The `unsafe` blocks are more clearly part of the implementation of a function, not the interface.

 This proposal suggests the `@safe(unchecked)` attribute instead of `unsafe` blocks for a few reasons, but the choice is effectively arbitrary: either syntax will work with the rest of this proposal.
 Some of the reasons for preferring `@safe(unchecked)` include: